 He added that “on the other hand, the seller has achieved a ‘half sale’, yet still has the opportunity to continue marketing to search for a better quality offer whilst the subject to sale buyer is trying to sell their own home so disappointment is part of the equation.”

-In the current market with more houses to choose from, it really is up to the individual as to what best suits their circumstances.
+In the current market with fewer houses to choose from, it really is up to the individual as to what best suits their circumstances.

-If you’re thinking of making a move and not sure which direction to take, Claude is available anytime to provide 20 years experience and intelligent advice to help you achieve your property goals with minimal stress.
+If you’re thinking of making a move and not sure which direction to take, Claude is available anytime to provide 25 years experience and intelligent advice to help you achieve your property goals with minimal stress.
+Make your next move a smooth one....contact Claude on 0412 427 877 anytime